qfgaohao/pytorch-ssd/README.md

 ## ONNX Friendly VGG16 SSD

+!
+The model is not really ONNX-Friendly due the issue mentioned here "https://github.com/qfgaohao/pytorch-ssd/issues/33#issuecomment-467533485"

 The Scaled L2 Norm Layer has been replaced with BatchNorm to make the net ONNX compatible.

 ### Train